Infanticide: Canada

 In Canada, infanticide is a specific offence under section 237 of the Criminal Code.
 It is defined as a form of culpable homicide which is neither murder nor manslaughter, and occurs when "a female person... by a wilful act or omission... causes the death of her newly-born child [defined as a child under one year of age], if at the time of the act or omission she is not fully recovered from the effects of giving birth to the child and by reason thereof or of the effect of lactation consequent on the birth of the child her mind is then disturbed."
 Infanticide is also a defence to murder, in that a person accused of murder who successfully presents the defence is entitled to be convicted of infanticide rather than murder.
 The maximum sentence for infanticide is five years' imprisonment; by contrast, the maximum sentence for manslaughter is life, and the mandatory sentence for murder is life.

 The offence derives from an offence created in English law in 1922, which aimed to address the issue of judges and juries who were reluctant to return verdicts of murder against women and girls who killed their newborns out of poverty, depression, the shame of illegitimacy, or otherwise desperate circumstances, since the mandatory sentence was death (even though in those circumstances the death penalty was likely not to be carried out).
 With infanticide as a separate offence with a lesser penalty, convictions were more likely.
 The offence of infanticide was created in Canada in 1948.

 There is ongoing debate in the Canadian legal and political fields about whether section 237 of the Criminal Code should be amended or abolished altogether.

+Denmark

+Article 238 of the Danish Penal Code covers infanticide, stating: "A mother who kills her child during or immediately after birth, and it must be assumed that she acted out of necessity, out of fear of disgrace, or under the influence of a weakness, confusion, or bewilderment brought on by the birth, is punished with imprisonment for up to 4 years."